zealvora/certified-kubernetes-application-developer/practice-tests/limit-ranges.md

-## Exercise - Limit Ranges and NodePort Service
+## Challenge - Limit Ranges and NodePort Service

 1. Create a LimitRange object in the `test` namespace that enforces maximum memory of `500Mi`.
 The default cpu request should be `25m`.